 Acknowledge fear and then say “Kiss my ass!”

 Maybe you’ve never run this much volume in a week before.
 Maybe you’re nervous to increase your weekly mileage because you’ve heard horror stories of “over-training” or “bad knees” or “heart scarring” from publications looking to capitalize off of your fear.
 Maybe you have a little self doubt; this is all normal, but to be your best, you must overcome your fears.
 Believe in yourself!
 You are capable of amazing things.

 Have you been running 30 miles per week ?
 Take the time to increase to 50.
 Have you been running 50 miles per week ?
 Take the time to increase to 70.
 Have you been running 70 miles per week ?
 Well… you get it.
-There is a point of diminishing returns as far as volume goes, but I’d bet that 99% of the people (maybe even 100%) who end up reading this, are not near that point.
+There is a point of diminishing returns as far as volume goes, so work with your Coach or use common when attacking a bigger training load.

 I’m not saying you should go out and pull an Anton Krupicka; running 200 miles per week until you can no longer run at all, but you have nothing to lose by trying something new, and as easy, for your performance as a mileage increase.
 So long as you are able to balance the stress of running with the stress of your work and family life; push yourself progressively.
 Build your volume in your program in a smart and productive way with a long term vision.
 You can be who you want to be.
 And there’s no better time to make that transition than in the spring time, when the world feels brand new.

 “Much is not dared because it seems hard; much seems hard only because it is not dared.” – Prince Wenzel Anton Von Kaunitz